Traversable wormhole with double trace deformations via gravitational shear and sound channels: Gravity Setup

 such that it creates a non-local interaction in the form of

 The function $Q^{\mu\alpha\nu\beta}(t,\vec{x})$ represents the coupling strength between two boundaries.
-By setting it to be negative-valued, it creates a negative-energy shock wave that could open the wormhole, indicated by the violation of ANEC.
+By setting it to be negative-valued, it creates a negative-energy shock wave that could open the wormhole, indicated by the violation of ANEC.\\ The deformation in Eq. \eqref{doubletracedeformation} is an irrelevant deformation which is different from the original GJW setup that uses relevant deformation.
+However, as we show in Section \ref{section3}, the irrelevant deformation which is the stress-tensor operator can render wormholes traversable in the hydrodynamic regime.
+We take this limit while retaining sensitivity to the leading-order effects of the deformation.
+The limit is discussed in the Section \ref{Section6}, related to the bound of information transfer.